Peppers Stuffed with Cabbage and Carrots for the Winter

 Step 9:

-Pepper stuffed with cabbage and carrots for the winter is a great snack, a full-fledged lean lunch or side dish.
+- Peppers stuffed with cabbage and carrots for the winter make a great snack, a satisfying meatless lunch, or a side dish.

 Caloric content of the products possible in the composition of the dish